paulhilliar/h2-docker-volume-persistent/README.md

+## How to run H2 in a container but have the data files on the host machine

 Example of how to use Docker volumes to:
 - Run a [H2 database](https://www.h2database.com/) in server mode inside a docker container
 - Have the database server store its data files on the host machine